khyathibalusu/Traffic-Collisions-in-Los-Angeles/README.md

     - Average number of accidents per hour plotted as time series (x= hour of the day, y= avg numb accidents)
     - Do the timings of accidents vary depending on day of the week?
 - Demonstrate skills with GroupBy and/or Pivot Table
 - Reporting date same as incident date?
 Check to make sure.
 YES THEY ARE ALL THE SAME!!!
+(Hannah)
 - District which reported the most?
 - Is there a relationship between time and locaion?
 - More accidents in particular areas, given particular time?